For local applicants:

-Joint University Programmes Admissions System (JUPAS) is a scheme for students with Hong Kong Diploma of Secondary Education (HKDSE) Examination results (past and / or current) to apply for admission to programmes offered by the JUPAS participating-institutions.If you are seeking admission on the strength of HKDSE results (current or past years) for the 2013/14 cohort, you should follow the application procedures under JUPAS.
+Joint University Programmes Admissions System (JUPAS) is a scheme for students with Hong Kong Diploma of Secondary Education (HKDSE) Examination results (past and / or current) to apply for admission to programmes offered by the JUPAS participating-institutions.If you are seeking admission on the strength of HKDSE results (current or past years), you should follow the application procedures under JUPAS.
 Otherwise you should submit application direct to the Institute via the Direct Application (Non-JUPAS) route.

 Can I apply via both JUPAS and Direct Application (Non-JUPAS) routes?

 No, you can only apply either through JUPAS or Direct Application (Non-JUPAS) route, but not both.

 What qualities of students are you looking for?

 We look for students with the key personal and professional attributes that we summarise as the 4Cs: Character and moral responsibility; Competence and professional excellence; Cultivation of wisdom and intellectual engagement; and Civic-mindedness and social responsibility.

 What are the General Entrance Requirements for Direct Application (Non-JUPAS)?

 Both local and non-local applicants who are applying on the strength of non-HKDSE qualifications are welcome to apply for our government-funded programmes through the Direct Application (Non-JUPAS).

 To meet the general entrance requirements, applicants should possess one of the following qualifications:

 - A recognised post-secondary qualifications such as Associate Degree/Higher Diploma; or